karthik1172/karthik1172/README.md

 ⦾ 👀 I’m interested in Web Development and Mobile Development

-⦾ 🌱 I’m currently learning Javascript
+⦾ 🌱 I’m currently learning React.

 ⦾ 💞️ I’m looking to collaborate on interesting projects